 A laudatory mark is one which expresses praise and commendation.
 The mark will give the impression of a certain level of quality or the goods and services being of certain criteria.

-A mark which is deemed to be laudatory will be refused by the intellectual property office examiner as the mark will be devoid of distinctive character in relation to certain goods and services.
+A mark which is deemed to be laudatory will be refused by the UKIPO as the mark will be devoid of distinctive character in relation to certain goods and services.

-For example, the words ‘Splendid’, ‘Wonderful’ and ‘Ideal’ are likely to be descriptive in relation to a wide range of goods.
+For example, the words ‘Splendid’, ‘Wonderful’ and ‘Ideal’ are likely to be lacking in distinctive character and an indication of quality in relation to a wide range of goods.